klaudiagrz/klaudiagrz/README.md

 Professionally, I'm a documentation enthusiast experienced in writing both open-source and commercial docs, currently working as a Technical Writer at Travelping.

-In my free time, I try my best in writing fiction.
+In my free time, I try my best to write fiction.

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/klaudia-grzondziel-75269a185/)](https://www.linkedin.com/in/klaudia-grzondziel-75269a185/)